sean-hut/internet/README.md

 - Methods of connecting to the internet
     - Ethernet
 	- Wireless
-	- Ethernet and openvpn
+	- Ethernet and OpenVPN
-	- Wireless and openvpn
+	- Wireless and OpenVPN

 - Disconnect for the above connecting options